leafac/leafac.com/prose/email-migration/index.md

 $ ulimit -n 1024 && sudo /usr/local/sbin/dovecot -F
 ```

-Confirm that email server is running by inspecting the startup log messages and the contents of the <span class="placeholder" markdown="1">\<migration-directory></span>.
+Confirm that the email server is running by inspecting the startup log messages and the contents of the <span class="placeholder" markdown="1">\<migration-directory></span>.
 Dovecot must have created its administration files and directories, otherwise review the steps thus far.

 * * *